-To ensure Rosslare Strand maintains and its enhances its role as an important local service centre for its residents and the surrounding rural hinterland whilst maintaining sustainable communities and ensuring a good quality environment.
+To ensure Rosslare Strand maintains and enhances its role as an important local service centre for its residents and the surrounding rural hinterland whilst maintaining sustainable communities and ensuring a good quality environment.

-To ensure Rosslare Strand maintains and enhances its role as a valuable tourism destination in the County and to facilitate the development of appropriate tourism facilities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18 of Volume 1.
+To ensure Rosslare Strand maintains and enhances its role as a valuable tourism destination in the county and to facilitate the development of appropriate tourism facilities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18.

-To ensure the sustainable use and management of Rosslare Strand's natural resources, assets and amenities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18 of Volume 1.
+To ensure the sustainable use and management of Rosslare Strand's natural resources, assets and amenities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18.

-To ensure the density, scale and form of future residential development in Castlebridge is appropriate to the settlement's position in the County's Settlement Strategy and associated Settlement Hierarchy and that it has regard to the Sustainable Residential Development in Urban Areas and the accompanying Urban Design Manual-A Best Practice Guide (DEHLG, 2009).
+To ensure the density, scale and form of future residential development in Rosslare Strand is appropriate to the settlement's position in the county's Settlement Strategy and associated Settlement Hierarchy and that it has regard to the Sustainable Residential Development in Urban Areas and the accompanying Urban Design Manual-A Best Practice Guide (DEHLG, 2009).